 The Quebec government has announced its plans to invest $1.6 million in a campaign aimed at encouraging international students who have graduated to remain in the province.
 The “I choose Montreal” campaign will be run and managed by Montreal International, an economic and development organization, and will target university, college, and vocational students in the greater Montreal area.
 The campaign program has been developed in association with the Ministry of Immigration, Diversity, and Inclusion (MIDI).

 In the press statement released by Montreal International, the program will incorporate activities such as workshops with MIDI, job fairs, and outreach.
-It is hoped that the program will act as a launch pad for other organisations to introduce similar programs aimed at retaining university graduates in Quebec.
+It is hoped that the program will act as a launchpad for other organizations to introduce similar programs aimed at retaining university graduates in Quebec.

 A pathway to permanent residence

-If you are planning to study in Canada, we at CanadianVisa.org will help you throughout the application processes, from choosing your ideal university or college to what programs you should apply for.
-Our registered immigration consultants work closely with select universities and specialized colleges across Canada, assisting you in the visa application processes with the greatest chance of success possible.
+If you are planning to study in Canada, we at CanadianVisa.org will help you throughout the visa application process, from choosing your ideal university or college to what programs you should apply for.
+Our registered Canadian immigration consultants work closely with select universities and specialized colleges across Canada, assisting you in the visa application processes with the greatest chance of success possible.